Dividend Payout Ratio Calculator

 What is the dividend payout ratio?

-It is important to mention that dividend payout ratio is different from dividend yield.
-The latter one is a performance indicator that reflects the profitability of holding the stock.
+It is important to mention that the dividend payout ratio calculator differs from the dividend calculator.
+The former is a performance indicator that reflects the dividend profitability of holding the stock; meanwhile, the latter shows how much return on investment the dividend yields.
 Remember that we can earn on the stock market by receiving dividends and by trading stocks at different prices.

-The net income can be found in the income statement, after income taxes.
-Total dividends will be in the financing activities section of the cash flow statement.
+Find the total dividends in the financing activities section of the cash flow statement.